sammck/tp-hub/README.md

 Since typical residential ISPs may change your public IP address periodically, if you are running in a residential LAN, it is usually necessary to involve Dynamic DNS (DDNS) to provide a stable name through which your network's public IP address can be resolved.
 This requires running a DDNS agent inside the network that periodically updates a public DNS server if the public IP address changes.
 Many gateway routers (e.g., eero) have a DDNS agent built-in.
 Or you can run a DDNS agent on this or another host inside your LAN.
-Your DDNS provider will provide you with an obscure but unique and stable (as long as you stay with the DDNS provider) DNS name for your gateway's public IP address; e.g., "g1234567.eero.online".
+Your DDNS provider will provide you with an obscure but unique and stable (as long as you stay with the DDNS provider) DNS name `${DDNS_OBSCURE_NAME}` for your gateway's public IP address; e.g., "g1234567.eero.online".

+### Duck DNS
+If you do not already have a DDNS solution, this project includes a simple docker-compose stack that will run a DDNS agent for
+[Duck DNS](https://www.duckdns.org/).
+Duck DNS is a completely free, reliable and reputable DDNS service hosted on AWS.
+To use it:

+  - Create an account and log in at https://www.duckdns.org/
+  - Click "add domain" to create a unique DNS name `${DUCKDNS_SUBDOMAIN}.duckdns.org`.
+  - Duck DNS will provide you with a secret token `${DUCKDNS_TOKEN}` which you will provide to the `duckdns` docker_compose stack so it can authenticate.
+  - Run the following commands to launch the Duck DNS agent (substituting values from above):
+    ```bash
+    cd ~/tp-hub/stacks/duckdns
+    echo "DUCKDNS_SUBDOMAIN=${DUCKDNS_SUBDOMAIN}" > .env
+    echo "DUCKDNS_TOKEN=${DUCKDNS_TOKEN}" >> .env
+    chmod 600 .env
+    docker-compose up -d
+    ```
+Once you have launched the `duckdns` stack, you can forget about it.
+It will automatically restart when docker is restarted or the hub host is rebooted.
+Your `${DDNS_OBSCURE_NAME}` is `${DUCKDNS_SUBDOMAIN}.duckdns.org`.

+### Networks with static public IP addreses
+If your network is behind a public IP address that will never change (e.g., an EC2 Elastic IP), then you can dispense with Dynamic DNS.
+Instead just create an arbitrary DNS CNAME or A record that will always resolve to your network's ingress public IP Address.
+This DNS name will be your `${DDNS_OBSCURE_NAME}` for the remainder of these instructions.

-## Create a master CNAME record ddns.${PARENT_DNS_DOMAIN} that will always resolve to your public IP address
+## Create a master CNAME record `ddns.${PARENT_DNS_DOMAIN}` that will always resolve to your public IP address
-The first record you should create in your public domain is a CNAME record `ddns.${PARENT_DNS_DOMAIN}` that points to the obscure DNS name given to you by your DDNS provider (see above).
+The first record you should create in your public domain is a CNAME record `ddns.${PARENT_DNS_DOMAIN}` that points to the `${DDNS_OBSCURE_NAME}` given to you by your DDNS provider (see above).
 That makes an easy-to-remember DNS name for your network's public IP address, and ensures that if your DDNS obscure name ever changes, you will only have to update this one CNAME record to be back in business.

 ## Copy this project directory tree onto the hub host machine
 A copy of this directory tree must be placed on the host machine.
 You can do this in several ways; for example: